bill-call/AltSourceAccounts/README.md

 5) AcountsWeb is the browser client for AccountsAPI.
 It uses the Hybrid flow, so it is *never* in possession of any users's credentials.
 On the other hand, it involves browsers, so it has potential vulnerabilites to XSS and all the other gremlins of browser-based applications.

+Note that you can open as many CLI and/or Web consoles as you like, if you want to play with running concurrent sessions.

 ## How to Get Started